Murtaza8-bit/Murtaza8-bit/README.md

 ### 🚀 What I'm Working On

 - 🎓 Pursuing my Bachelor's in Computer Science
-- 🛠️ Learning and improving skills in Python, JavaScript, HTML, CSS and React
+- 🛠️ Learning Python, JavaScript, HTML, CSS and React
-- 🏆 Exploring certifications and practical projects to enhance my knowledge
+- 🏆 Exploring certifications and hands-on projects to improve my skills
-- 🚀 Experimenting with areas like AI, web development, and blockchain
+- 🚀 Experimenting with AI, web development, blockchain and cybersecurity

 ---